pattonj1272/Revature/InventoryManagement/README.md

 ## Usage

-> Set up Inventory management to be default application, add tabs Approval proccess, Products, PriceBook, PriceBookEntry, and ensure copy link to sitbuilder site and bookmark it.
+> Set up Inventory management to be default application, add tabs Approval proccess, Products, PriceBook, PriceBookEntry, and ensure copy link to sitebuilder site and bookmark it.

 ## Contributors